gchux/cloud-run-ssh/README.md

 export SSH_USER='user'             # whatever user you want to use to login into the SSH server export SSH_PASS='pass'             # whatever password you want to use to login into the SSH server

-export WEB_PORT=8080               # whatever TCP port you want to use to server the WEB SSH server
+export WEB_PORT=8022               # whatever TCP port you want to use to serve the WEB SSH terminal export DEV_PORT=8088               # whatever TCP port you want to use to serve Visual Studio code export APP_PORT=8080               # whatever TCP port you want to use to serve the APP under test

 export IMAGE_NAME='cloud-run-ssh'  # or whatever name you need/require to use for the Docker image export IMAGE_TAG="${CONTENT_FLAVOR}-${ACCESS_LEVEL}"